Generic Name: ketorolac (oral/injection) (KEE toe ROLE ak)

 Some medicines can cause unwanted or dangerous effects when used with ketorolac.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

-To make sure ketorolac is safe for you, tell your doctor if you have:
+To make sure ketorolac is safe for you, tell your doctor if you have ever had:

 kidney disease (or if you are on dialysis);